DVLO: Deep Visual-LiDAR Odometry with Local-to-Global Feature Fusion and Bi-Directional Structure Alignment: Related Work

 \section{Related Work}

-\textbf{Deep Visual Odometry.} Recently, learning-based methods have shown impressive performance in the visual odometry field \cite{wang2020approaches}.
+\textbf{Deep Visual Odometry.} Recently, learning-based methods have shown impressive performance in the visual odometry field \cite{konda2015learning,kendall2015posenet,wang2017deepvo,naumann2023nerf,shan2024enerf}.
 The pioneering work \cite{konda2015learning} uses deep neural networks for odometry estimation with the prediction of both speed and direction for individual images.
 PoseNet \cite{kendall2015posenet} initially employs Convolution Neural Networks (CNNs) to extract features from the input image and then estimate the pose.
-Based on PoseNet, Szegedy \etal \cite{szegedy2015going} replace the linear regression and softmax layers with a fully connected layer.
-Additionally, they utilize the reprojection error as a loss function to enhance the pose supervision.
 DeepVO \cite{wang2017deepvo} applies deep recurrent neural networks to capture the temporal dynamics and interdependency information of sequences, thereby facilitating the estimation of ego-motion.
-TartanVO \cite{wang2021tartanvo} enhances the generalization by incorporating cosine similarity loss and normalized distance loss.
 Li \etal \cite{li2022cross} utilize the knowledge distillation technique based on pre-trained visual-LiDAR odometry as a teacher for guiding the training of the visual odometry.
-NeRF-VO \cite{naumann2023nerf} improves the geometric accuracy of the scene representation by optimizing a set of keyframe poses and the underlying dense geometry through training the radiance field with volume rendering.
+Deng \etal \cite{deng2023long} propose a long-term visual SLAM system with map prediction and dynamics removal.
+NeRF-VO \cite{naumann2023nerf} improves the geometric accuracy of the scene representation by optimizing a set of keyframe poses and the underlying dense geometry through training the radiance field with volume rendering \cite{wang2023animatabledreamer,wang2024vidu4d}.